rabeyta/multi-module-supply-chain/README.md

         module: "tanzu-java-web-app-1"
 ```

-the `module` param will be read in the testing pipeline in addition to the module detector to instruct these components which gradle module it needs to focus on
+the `module` param will be read in the [testing pipeline](./testing-pipelines/java-test.yaml) in addition to the module detector to instruct these components which gradle module it needs to focus on

-# test logic
+# test pipeline

 ```yaml
 spec: